zmanda/libzcloud/docs/writing_plugins/store_subclass.rst

 ==============

-Each plugin is linked to a particular subclass of :class:`ZCloudStore`, indicated by the type registered during :doc:`module initialization
+Each plugin is linked to a particular subclass of :class:`ZCloudStore`, indicated by the type registered during :ref:`module-initialization`.
-<writing_plugins/initialization>`.

 Store Initialization
 --------------------